Locally compact field

 In algebra, a locally compact field is a topological field whose topology forms a locally compact Hausdorff space.
 These kinds of fields were originally introduced in p-adic analysis since the fields $\mathbb{Q}_p$ of p-adic numbers are locally compact topological spaces constructed from the norm $|\cdot|_p$ on $\mathbb{Q}$.
 The topology (and metric space structure) is essential because it allows one to construct analogues of algebraic number fields in the p-adic context.

+With the discrete topology, all finite fields are compact and therefore locally compact.
+A locally compact field that is not discrete is known as a local field.